dhrandy/smart-home-intranet/README.md

 ## The What? ##

 What's this exciting new project you're working on you ask?
-Glad you did, this is a smart home intanet site.
-For anyone that doens't know intranet is where the site is on an internal network.
+Glad you did, this is a smart home intranet site.
+For anyone that doesn't know intranet is where the site is on an internal network.
 I am accessing this site from my house and no-one has access to the site outside my house.

 The site itself is just a simple site that gives details about my smart home.